by/ptp4RaspberryPi/Setup.md

 Then, enable and start the `phc2sys` service for interface `eth0`:

 > sudo systemctl start phc2sys@eth0

+One might think that `phc2sys@.service` could also leverage the NTPSHM service (i.e., `ExecStart=/usr/sbin/phc2sys -a -rr  -E ntpshm -M 2` like on the clients' side, below), but this would leave the PHC unsynchronized and create an offset by those nasty 37 seconds of time difference between TAI and UTC between the clocks, as NTPSHM is only propagating the current time to the SHM2 memory slot and not synchronizing the PHC incl. the UTC-to-TAI adjsutment.

 ## Prepare the client side